roloenusa/osome/README.md

 Application then runs on http://localhost:3001 by default.
 The port can be changed overriding the `local.json` file, however, any client will also need to be updated.

+To test that things are running correctly, navigate to your [local oath link](localhost:3001/google/oauth) and after you select an account, you should see a log in your yarn console that your account was created.